 - Phone systems

 No business is complete without a robust phone system.
-You’ll likely need a local landline number, desk phones, business mobiles and more.
-If you’re looking for help in this area get in touch with us at firstname.lastname@example.org and we’ll get you setup with a scalable phone system for your new enterprise.
+You’ll likely need to be clued up on the BT ISDN cease, have a local landline number, VoIP system, desk phones, business mobiles and more.
+If you’re looking for help in this area get in touch with us at email@example.com and we’ll get you setup with a scalable phone system for your new enterprise.

 - Place of work